sanity-io/sanity/README.md

-# core
+# base

-Sanity plugin containing the core components and roles for a Sanity configuration
+Sanity plugin containing the base components and roles for a Sanity configuration